missionpinball/mpf-docs/devices/diverter.rst

 Diverter
 ========

-*MPF Device*

-The Mission Pinball Framework includes specific device drivers to handle diverters.
-We consider a diverter to be anything that alters the path of the ball when it's enabled, including:
+In MPF, a diverter (sometimes spelled "divertor") is anything that alters the path of the ball based on the state it's in, including:

-+ A traditional diverter which is a metal flap at the end of a rod (typically used on ramps).
++ A traditional diverter which is a metal flap at the end of a rod, typically used on ramps to "divert" the ball one way or the other.
 + A coil-controlled post that pops up (or down) to let the ball either pass over it or bounce back in some other direction.
 (This is sometimes called an "up/down" post.)